bayeslife/test-driven-architecture/README.md

 ## Representation

 The solution is to be represented as
-- an architecture in terms of conected zones and virtual and physical interfaces and hosts within the zones.
+- an architecture in terms of connected zones and virtual and physical interfaces and hosts within the zones.
 - a solution which identifies all the components and their connectivitiy
 - tests for each of the component types